HARMONIC: Cognitive and Control Collaboration in Human-Robotic Teams: Evaluation Results

-The simulation environment is connected to a chatroom interface through which the human (Danny) communicates with the robots.
-A user interface (see Fig. \ref{fig:Evaluation_Results}) includes not only a chat window but additional widgets that display the robots' interpretations of language (TMRs) and visual inputs(VMRs), natural language renderings of the robots' thoughts, and their goal and plan agendas.
-This arrangement illustrates the transparency of the robots' operations and provides insights into their cognitive processes.
-The discussion below makes reference to the labels in Fig. \ref{fig:Evaluation_Results} \footnote{A video of the complete simulation can be found at \href{https://youtu.be/LpuE0yN0SEI}{https://youtu.be/LpuE0yN0SEI}}
+The simulation environment features an integrated chat UI through which the human operator (Danny) interacts with the robots.
+As shown in Fig. \ref{fig:Evaluation_Results}(1-5), the interface comprises multiple components: a central chat window, visualization widgets for the robots' language interpretations and visual perceptions (VMRs), natural language representations of robot cognition, and structured displays of their goals and plans.
+This design offers transparency into the robots' decision-making processes and cognitive operations.
+The analysis below refers to specific labeled elements in Fig. \ref{fig:Evaluation_Results}.
+Please view the accompanying video for a better understanding.